 What is Hadrian's Wall between the field boundary to the south of the site of St Andrew's Church and Eden Bank at Beaumont in wall miles 69 and 70?

-Hadrian's Wall between St Andrew's Church and Eden Bank at Beaumont is a section of the Roman frontier fortification constructed in the second century AD under the emperor Hadrian.
+Hadrian's Wall is a fortified frontier barrier constructed during the Roman occupation of Britain, built under the reign of the Emperor Hadrian in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014696.

 Who is responsible for protecting Hadrian's Wall between the field boundary to the south of the site of St Andrew's Church and Eden Bank at Beaumont in wall miles 69 and 70?